Museums in Dubai – Ranked from 10 to 1

 10. Naif Museum Dubai

-When you visit the museum, it is worth remembering that the security service in Dubai is among the best in the world.
+When you visit the museum, remember that Dubai’s security service is among the best in the world.
 Therefore, this museum is an ode to its humble beginnings.
-It is an insight into how Dubai became a forerunner in keeping law and order.
-The museum also gives a free guided tour.
+It provides insight into how Dubai became a forerunner in keeping law and order.
+The museum also offers a free guided tour.

 There is a display of the changes the Dubai police uniform underwent over the decades, along with different types of weapons used by the police in the early days.
 You can see the old detention rooms and essential documents and decrees related to the police.

-Our recommendation: Looking at how the Dubai police have changed in a century is fascinating.
+Our recommendation: It is fascinating to see how the Dubai police have changed in a century.
 Visit this place if you happen to be nearby.

 • Location: Naif, Deira